 - Open Anomalies Only

-The resulting panel will show the list of filtered anomalies according to the Anodot color coding (Light blue for the baseline, dark blue for the actual data and orange for the anomaly)
+The resulting panel shows the list of filtered anomalies according to the Anodot color coding (light blue for the baseline, dark blue for the actual data, and orange for the anomaly).

-The topology map scenario enables showing anomalies which are part of a specific topology - e.g. network topology, kubernetes cluster, etc. The main requirement for measures to be displayed using this scenarios is that there is a dimension which can serve as the 'source' vertex and a dimension which can serve as the 'destination' vertex.
+The main requirement for measures to be displayed using this scenario is that there is a dimension that can serve as the source vertex and a dimension that can serve as the destination vertex.
 Anodot will draw edges between these vertices.
-When Anodot identifies anomalies on these metrics - the relevant edges will be colored accordingly.
+When Anodot identifies anomalies on these metrics, the relevant edges will be colored accordingly.